-7.2 Past and Planned Vocational Training under the IRP for Zone A
+7.2 Past Activities under the IRP for Zone A and Zone B Phases 1 and 2

-The vocational training was/is to be provided for PAHs of Zone A in consultation with PAHs in addition to other IRP activities such as participatory workshops for IRP, household account management training, job matching support, site tour (factory visit) to Thilawa SEZ, micro finance program, infrastructure improvement, clean campaign (trash collecting campaign) of the resettlement site.
-The similar vocational training options can be offered to the PAHs of the Extension Area after discussions with PAHs.
+The vocational training has been provided for PAHs of Zone A and B in consultation with PAHs in addition to other IRP activities such as participatory workshops for IRP, household account management training, job matching support, seminar on standard code of conduct for working in a company/factory, site tour (factory visit) to Thilawa SEZ, sewing training, and support PAHs to acquire driving license.
+Awareness raising activities for resettlement site management has been provided for PAHs such as planning of micro finance program, infrastructure improvement, clean campaign (trash collecting campaign) of the resettlement site.

+The similar activities options can be offered to the PAHs of the Extension Area 2 after discussions with PAHs.
 Additionally, the other training opportunities can be tailored by incorporating PAHs' requests, analyzing existing sources of income, and current economic conditions, as well as identifying new opportunities.